jz393/jz393.github.io/writing/sailing-across-pacific.md

 My hidden cove is beautiful, and I’ve grown accustomed to my newfound bliss.
 But as the wreck fades into memory, my curiosity slowly returns.
 Standing on a cliffside and peering down at the turquoise water, I feel the familiar pull to leave shore once again.

-I start making my way towards my boat when I encounter a strange bottle containing a message, washed up on the beach.
+I start making my way towards my boat when I encounter a strange bottle containing a message.
 With trembling hands, I reach towards the glass.